Piero24/VanillaNet-cpp/.github/README.md

 <br/><br/>
 <h2 id="itroduction">📔  Itroduction</h2>
 <p>
     This project is a straightforward implementation of a fully connected neural network in C++.
-It doesn’t rely on external machine learning libraries—only the standard C++ libraries are used, with two exceptions: OpenCV for extracting pixel values from images and nlohmann/json for saving weights and biases in a JSON file.
+It <strong>doesn’t rely on external machine learning libraries—only</strong> the standard C++ libraries are used, with two exceptions: OpenCV for extracting pixel values from images and nlohmann/json for saving weights and biases in a JSON file.
 </p>
 <br/>
 <p>